SPINA BIFIDA

 Spina Bifida Occulta

 In this condition, usually, there are no signs or symptoms since the spinal nerves are not involved.
 However, there might be several signs on the skin of the baby right above the spinal problem.
 For example a tuft of hair, a tiny dimple, or a birthmark.
-Doctors can discover any underlying spinal cord issue in a newborn with MRI or spinal ultrasound.
+Doctors can discover any underlying spinal cord issue in a newborn with an MRI or spinal ultrasound.

 Meningocele